-An epidural blood patch uses a small amount of blood to create a seal.
-It's done after a lumbar puncture (LP) to restore normal pressure in the spinal fluid.
+An epidural blood patch is a procedure to stop spinal fluid from leaking.
+It uses a small amount of blood to seal the leak.
+It is done after a lumbar puncture (LP).

 Copyright © Nucleus Medical Media, Inc.

-This procedure is done to relieve a spinal headache that doesn't go away on its own.
+This procedure is done to ease a spinal headache that does not go away on its own.
 A spinal headache can happen after an LP.
-Too much spinal fluid leaks inside and lowers the pressure in the spine.
+Too much spinal fluid leaks and lowers pressure in the skull.

-You will lie face down on the table.
-Your back will be washed and sanitized.
-An x-ray may be used to help guide a small needle to the area where spinal fluid is leaking.
-Contrast material will be injected and more x-rays will be taken.
-A small amount of blood will be drawn and injected into the correct area of the spine.
+An x-ray may help guide a small needle to the area where spinal fluid is leaking.
+Contrast material will be injected.
+It will help the doctor see the area better.
+More x-rays will be taken.
+A small amount of blood will be drawn.
+The blood will then be injected into the correct area of the spine.
 This should clot, or seal, the leakage.

 About 30 minutes

 Once the LP is done, you will be asked to lie flat and still.
-The healthcare staff will watch your vital signs.
 After a short time, you will be asked to get up and move around.

 Family Doctor—American Family Physician